|Home > Browse Our Collection > Computers > Commodore > Commodore 16|

 The C16 was one of three computers in the 264 family.

-The original design for the computer, was born from a meeting, where one of the designers, Bil Herd was given a Timex computer from a filing cabinet, and told to come up with something for $49.
+The original design for the computer, was born from a meeting sometime in late 1982, where one of the designers, Bil Herd was given a Timex computer from a filing cabinet (also made by Commodore), and told to come up with something for $49.

 Commodore and in particular Jack Tramiel, did not want to be left out of the potential budget computer market, and the competition therein from Timex and Texas Instruments, and he was also convinced the Japanese were about to flood the market with cheap micros, in reality Timex and Texas soon left the computer scene, and the Japanese invasion did not happen.

-This left the 264 machine with no market, the 50,000 manufactured C116 machines were sent to Europe, mainly Germany, where it was not a great success, and no more were produced, the machine is now a rare collector's item, and quite hard to find in a working condition.
+This left the 264 machine with no market, in mid 1984, the 50,000 manufactured C116 machines were sent to Europe, mainly Germany, where it was not a great success, mainly due to the price being raised to over one hundred dollars more than intended, and no more were produced, the machine is now a rare collector's item, and quite hard to find in a working condition.

-Commodore sat on the chipset for a while, before deciding that an opportunity was there for the aged VIC-20 to be replaced, so the Commodore 16 was conceived, Bil Herd was later to describe the machine as an abomination, and inbred, it shipped in an identical case to the C64 and VIC-20, but was charcoal black with grey keys.
+After Jack Tramiel was ousted from the company, Commodore sat on the chipset for a good while, before deciding that an opportunity was there for the aged VIC-20 to be replaced, so the Commodore 16 was conceived, Bil Herd was later to describe the machine as an abomination, and inbred, it shipped in an identical case to the C64 and VIC-20, but was charcoal black with grey keys.

-However, use of the computers hi res graphics mode would reduce the memory further to just 4K, also the computer was completely incompatible with either the VIC-20 or C64, the processor was similar to the 6502 those machines used, so converting software would be relatively easy, but few companies bothered, as the performance of the machines was not economical.
+The processor was similar to the 6502 the Vic and C64 machines used, so converting software would be relatively easy, but few companies bothered, as the performance of the machines at retail, meant it was not economical.

-In America the machine was a complete flop, but in Europe it did sell well, especially the UK, having a very good year in 1985, when Commodore UK did a very good job of putting an entry level package together, with a fair mix of educational software, and games aimed at younger players, and slashing the price from it's £149 starting price to the originally invisaged price point of the C116 of £49.
+The machine did especially well in the UK, having a very good year in 1985, when Commodore UK did a great job of putting an entry level package together, with a fair mix of educational software, and games aimed at younger players.
+The price was slashed from its £149 starting price to £89, and finally to the invisaged price point of the C116 of £49.

 Commodore 16 Manuals: